 Charitable Incorporated Organisation (CIO) status can offer UK charities numerous benefits.
 From limited liability for trustees to acquiring a separate legal identity or improving governance, there are lots of reasons why your charity may want to change its legal status.

 But you need to be aware of the legal and insurance implications.
-As Charity Insurance experts, we’ve supported many nonprofit organisations through this transition.
+As experienced Charity Insurance brokers, we’ve supported many nonprofit organisations through this transition.
 In this article, Commercial Manager Adam Taylor explores some of the benefits and challenges to help you get it right the first time.

-Before jumping straight into the benefits and hurdles, it’s worth taking a moment to define what a CIO is.
+Before jumping straight into the benefits and hurdles, it’s worth taking a moment to define the meaning of ‘CIO’.

 A CIO is a ‘Charitable Incorporated Organisation’.
 This refers to a legal structure designed specifically for nonprofit organisations in the United Kingdom.
 Introduced by the Charities Act 2011, a CIO combines the benefits of having a separate legal identity, like a company, with the simplicity of a traditional unincorporated charity.

-Because a CIO is an incorporated organisation, it can enter into contracts, employ staff and hold property in its own name, rather than needing trustees to do so on its behalf.
+Because a CIO is incorporated, it can enter into contracts, employ staff and hold property in its own name, rather than needing trustees to do so on its behalf.
 In addition, the trustees of a CIO benefit from limited liability, reducing their personal financial risks in the event that the charity faces debts or legal claims.

 It’s worth mentioning that CIOs are exclusively regulated by the Charity Commission.